wink-link/winklink-doc/docs/automation.md

 The contract code is available at `WinkMid.sol`.

-For convenience, Nile TestNet has deployed WinkMid contract and encapsulated the WIN token on it.
+ The WinkMid contract has been deployed on Nile TestNet and the Win token has been encapsulated within it.
 Developers may use this contract address directly without additional deployment.
 Users may also claim test TRX and WIN tokens from the Faucet address provided by Nile TestNet.

 ::: tip
 **Nile Testnet**